securifimy/Securifi/README.md

 this is just the beginning.
 </aside>

-AdGuard Home provides a lot of features out-of-the-box with no need to install and configure additional software.
+Securifi provides a lot of features out-of-the-box with no need to install and configure additional software.
 We want it to be simple to the point when even casual users can set it up with minimal effort.